Save Energy in 2014

 7. Hire a professional to maintain your heating and cooling system.
 Call us to arrange your annual maintenance.
 Enroll in our Smart Club today, and enjoy the peace of mind of having the experts perform maintenance on your heating and cooling system, all year round.

 8. Consult a home performance contractor to achieve large savings.
 Heating and cooling can account for as much as half of the energy bill.
-However, once you are certain that your equipment and distribution system is running efficiently, you can hire a professional to make recommendations to homeowners on how to improve the overall energy efficiency of your homes (sealing air leaks, adding insulation, etc.).
+However, once you are certain that your equipment and distribution system are running efficiently, you can hire a professional to make recommendations to homeowners on how to improve the overall energy efficiency of your homes (sealing air leaks, adding insulation, etc.).